-The full title of this book, Pandora’s Panacea ~ Holographic Works of Art (2007) within which contains a plethera of uniquely presented thought-provoking concepts.
-The works ‘in progress’ pushes the boundaries of contemporary psychological theory, spiritual interpretation, mystical musings and evolutions of consciousness.
+The full title of this book, Pandora’s Panacea ~ Holographic Works of Art (2007) within which contains a plethora of uniquely presented thought-provoking concepts.
+The works ‘in progress’ pushes the boundaries of contemporary psychological theory, spiritual interpretation, mystical musings, and evolutions of consciousness.

-Included in this pioneering text are well researched inimitable additions to the human energy system; the black, silver and gold chakras; along with their symbolic, psychological and spiritual associations.
-Set out deliberately in line with conscious expansion, within the latter parts are prophetic poems; collective patterns of heart experiences proceeding from the inner child, through to Carole’s own insightful concept of a fourth stage of ego; through love, spiritual transformation and mystical occurrence.
-Careful observation between the lines reveals to the discerning reader not only prophetic individual indication of the path of transformation, but the collective path of humanity.
+Included in this pioneering text are well researched inimitable additions to the human energy system; the black, silver, and gold chakras; along with their symbolic, psychological and spiritual associations.
+Set out deliberately in line with conscious expansion, within the latter parts are prophetic poems; collective patterns of heart experiences proceeding from the inner child, through to Carole’s own insightful concept of a fourth stage of ego; into love, spiritual transformation and mystical occurrence.
+Careful observation between the lines reveals to the discerning reader not only a prophetic description of the individual path of transformation but the collective path of humanity.

-This book offers a beautiful alternative view of the myth of Pandora, containing a very curious contemporary twist and a deeper reflection on the Pandora within us.
-Perhaps written ahead of, or even outside of our time, the book is in itself a hologram.
+This book offers a beautiful alternative view of the myth of Pandora, containing a very curious contemporary twist and a deeper reflection on the Pandora within all of us.
+Perhaps written ahead of, or even outside of our time, Pandora’s Panacea is a hologram in itself.
 The reader is invited to perceive both projection and reflection, to meet their mystical ego and resolve with their etherical self.

 The Editor – Scientific and Medical Network Review